Adam Gorb

 Adam is well known as a world leader in compositions for Wind Ensemble: Three Wind Ensemble works: Towards Nirvana (2002), Adrenaline City (2006) and Farewell (2008) have won British Composer Awards.
 He has had pieces commissioned by the Royal Liverpool Philharmonic Orchestra, the BBC Philharmonic Orchestra, the Royal Marines and the Tokyo Kosei Wind ensemble.
 Farewell has been performed in the UK, USA, Singapore and Taiwan.
 Many of his other Wind Ensemble works are played regularly world wide.

-2021 saw the premiere of Kol Simcha Suite by Psappha and also by thhe Elon University New Music ensemble in the USA. selections from 24 Preludes (2019-20) were performed by pianist Clare Hammond in various venues.
-The complete work was premiered in June 2022 at the RNCM and the CD recording was released in March 2022 on the Toccata label.
+2021 saw the premiere of Kol Simcha Suite by Psappha and also by the Elon University New Music ensemble in the USA.
+24 Preludes for piano was premiered in June 2022 at the RNCM by Clare Hammond and RNCM students, and the CD recording was released in March 2022 on the Toccata label.

-A Double Concerto for Maggie Snyder and Michael Heald premiered at the University of Georgia (USA) in April 2022.
+Concerto for Violin and Viola for Maggie Snyder and Michael Heald premiered at the University of Georgia (USA) in April 2022 and Out of the Darkness for Wind Ensemble by Cleveland Winds in March 2023.